 Benefits of a Hardened Software Supply Chain

-As Gartner explains, a reinforced software supply chain is paramount to a successful software composition analysis (SCA) program.
+A reinforced software supply chain is paramount to a successful software composition analysis (SCA) program.
 The best SCA tools, like the Sonatype Platform, “help ensure that the enterprise software supply chain includes only secure components and, therefore, supports secure application development and assembly.”

 In short, a hardened software supply chain produces exemplary results.